Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 There is moderate risk associated with the supply chain for janitorial services.
-Vendor risk is largely tamed because the market relies heavily on low-wage labor as an input and the average wage has been relatively steady from 2017 to 2020.
-That said, most of the risk associated with janitorial services...
+Vendors rely heavily on low-wage labor as an input, to which suppliers have ready access.
+That said, most of the risk associated with janitorial services is due to fluctuations in the prices of key inputs.
+Chemicals such...
 Subscribe to learn more.